expo/expo/docs/pages/guides/prebuild.md

 Building native code requires a basic familiarity with that native platform's default tooling leading to a fairly difficult learning curve.
 In cross-platform, this curve is multiplied by the amount of platforms you wish to develop for.
 Cross-platform tooling doesn't solve this issue if you need to drop down and implement many features individually in platform-specific native code.

-When you bootstrap a native app, it has a bunch of preset values and code that you don't need to understand in order to get started.
-Eventually you'll want to upgrade your native application and now you'll need to be acutely familiar with how all of the initial code works in order to safely upgrade it.
-This is extremely challenging and users will either upgrade their app incorrectly, missing crucial changes, or they'll bootstrap a new app and copy all of their source code into the new application.
+When you bootstrap a native app, there is a bunch of code and configuration that you don't need to understand in order to get started.
+But you now own it.
+Eventually, you will want to upgrade your native application and now you'll need to be familiar with how all of the initial code works in order to safely upgrade it.
+This is extremely challenging and users often either upgrade their app incorrectly, missing crucial changes, or they'll bootstrap a new app and copy all of their source code into the new application.

 **With Prebuild** upgrading is much closer to upgrading a pure JavaScript application.
 Bump the versions in your **package.json** and regenerate the native project.